 Prep your products before you shoot

-This may seem obvious, but it is an important step in the process of product photography for ecommerce that should not be skipped over.
+This may seem obvious, but it is an important step in the process of product photography for eCommerce that should not be skipped.

 If you sell clothes, be sure to steam them and make sure they are wrinkle-free.
 You should also remove any lint or dust using a lint roller or wet wipe.